StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   The sum of the values returned for `dpp.abnorm.ALL` and `dpp.norm.ALL` is the total number of rows to be loaded.

+- `log_rejected_record_num`

+  Specifies the maximum number of unqualified data rows that can be logged.
+This parameter is supported from v3.1 onwards.
+Valid values: `0`, `-1`, and any non-zero positive integer.
+Default value: `0`.

+  - The value `0` specifies that no data rows that are filtered out will be logged.
+  - The value `-1` specifies that all data rows that are filtered out will be logged.
+  - A non-zero positive integer such as `n` specifies that up to `n` data rows that are filtered out can be logged on each BE.

 - `load_mem_limit`

   Specifies the maximum amount of memory that can be provided to the load job.
 Unit: bytes: The default memory limit is 2 GB.